microsoft/nni/docs/en_US/Compressor/Pruner.md

 - **op_types:** Only Conv1d and Conv2d is supported in L2Filter Pruner

 ## ActivationRankFilterPruner
-ActivationRankFilterPruner is a series of pruners which prune the filters with the smallest importance criterion calculated from the output activations of convolution layers to achieve a preset level of network sparsity
+ActivationRankFilterPruner is a series of pruners which prune the filters with the smallest importance criterion calculated from the output activations of convolution layers to achieve a preset level of network sparsity.

 ### ActivationAPoZRankFilterPruner